Baldrico/Shadowdark/Rules/5) Gameplay/Crawling.md

 ## Encounters
 An encounter occurs when any challenge presents itself that stops the characters' progress.
 See pg.
-112 for information on random encounters.
+112 for information on [[Random Encounters|random encounters]].